 Latest news on the HSE ADM Implementation Programme:

-We are looking for your feedback on the draft Codes of Practice on Advance Healthcare Directives.
+The consultation process on the draft Codes of Practice on Advance Healthcare Directives has now concluded.
 Please click here to access the consultation page.

 The consultation process on the draft Guide on the Act for health and social care professionals has now concluded.
 Please click here to access the consultation page.